dicksontsai/personal_website/_posts/2014-3-29-first-blog-post-and-occurences-3.16.14.md

 Hi everyone!
 This is my first blog post for my 3rd or fourth blog I believe, but I'm pretty sure I'll be more motivated to maintain this one, because my own reputation is on the line here.

 Anyway, my blog will have a mix of technical content, my observations on language (you hear a lot of linguistic data walking through a campus of 30,000 students!), and my personal accounts of the week called "Occurrences".
-This idea comes from James Maa's "Highlights" (which he told me was based off someone else's idea), where I basically recount two (or a lot more) positive things that happen during my day.
+This idea comes from <a href="http://jamesmaa.com">James Maa</a>'s "Highlights" (which he told me was based off someone else's idea), where I basically recount two (or a lot more) positive things that happen during my day.
 If you know me well, who knows?
 You might appear on the list someday!
 If you are just here for non-personal information, just check out the "language", "ideas", "studies", or "tech" tags once I start writing for them.

 Without further ado, here are my occurrences for the week.